Way of the Li Family: Baopuzi

-The second Baopuzi passage describes the founder of the Lijia dao, the diviner Li A who came from the western state of Shu (Sichuan Province).
+The second passage describes the founder of the Way of the Li Family, the diviner Li A, who came from the western state of Shu (Sichuan Province).

-Someone asked when this Way of the Li clan (Lishi zhi dao 李氏之道) began.
-I replied: During the reign of the Grand Emperor of Wu (Sun Quan, r.
-229-252), there was a certain Li A in Shu.
+Someone asked when this Way of the Li clan began.
+I replied: During the reign of the Grand Emperor of Wu [Sun Quan, reigned 229–252], there was a certain Li A in Shu.
 He lived in a cave and did not eat.
 Successive generations saw him, so they styled him the Eight-Hundred-Year-Old Sire [Babaisui gong].
 People often came to him to consult him on affairs, but Li A would say nothing.
 But they had only to divine by his facial expression: if he wore a pleased expression, affairs would all be auspicious; if he wore a troubled look, then affairs would all be inauspicious.
 If he smiled, it meant there would be a great felicity, and if he sighed, it meant deep trouble was near.
 They watched him for these signs, and the signs never missed.
 Later, he suddenly departed one day, no one knew where to.

-James R. Ware translates yaodao as "ways for dealing with demons", fushi as "good-luck food", and Babaisui gong as "Sir Eight Hundred".
+James R. Ware translates as 'ways for dealing with demons', as 'good-luck food", and as 'Sir Eight Hundred'.